JamesSmith2/EthMonitoringLinux/README.md

 This version is usable in linux for monitoring rigs on EthMonitoring.com Read more @ https://www.ethmonitoring.com

-# PORTS FOR CONFIG
+# Ports for config

 Claymore: 3333

 CCMiner: 4068

 EWBF: 42000 (Default ports)

-# TYPES FOR CONFIG
+# Types for config

 0 - Claymore

 1 - CCMiner

 2 - EWBF

 # FAQ